sjacob2019/federated-learning-sms-spam-detection/README.md

 Since SMOTE doesn't work with the transformer model we are using, we used a Passive Aggressive classifier instead of BERT Tiny.
 We applied all the steps we used for the Transformer Based centralized model on the Passive Aggressive classifier we used with SMOTE.

 ## Federated Learning Model Configuration and Training
 Our Federated Learning experiments were done using 5 clients with varying distributions of legitimate and spam messages on each client.
 Our first cell in the federated learning section equally splits the training data across the 5 clients we are using.
 It splits the data across the clients such that each client will have the same number of data points with a varying distribution of spam.
-We used three spam distributions in our experiment: [50%,50%,50%,50%,50%], [0%,0%,50%,100%,100%], [15%,30%,50%,70%,85%].
+We used four spam distributions in our experiment: a completely random class distribution which was obtained from randomly sampling 20% of the dataset for each client (this was experiment -1 in our code), [50%,50%,50%,50%,50%], [0%,0%,50%,100%,100%], [15%,30%,50%,70%,85%].
 We repeated this experiment across all datasets, including the original unbalanced dataset and the datasets obtained from each of balancing techniques.

+## Note
+All code should be run sequentially to guarantee results

 ## Link to our demo video - https://youtu.be/vbGhMupOF9o